1st ship carrying Ukrainian grain leaves the port of Odesa

 Under the agreements, ships going in and out of Ukrainian ports will be subject to inspection to make sure that incoming vessels are not carrying weapons and that outgoing ones are bearing only grain, fertilizer or related food items, not any other commodities.

-The Razoni was expected to dock Tuesday afternoon in Istanbul, where teams of Russian, Ukrainian, Turkish and U.N. officials were set to board it for inspection.
+The Razoni was expected to dock early Wednesday in Istanbul, where teams of Russian, Ukrainian, Turkish and U.N. officials were set to board it for inspection.

 More ships are expected to leave from Ukraine’s ports through the safe corridors.
 At Odesa, 16 more vessels, all blocked since Russia’s invasion on Feb.
 24, were waiting their turn, with others to follow, Ukrainian authorities said.